Probing hadronic gamma-ray and high-energy neutrino emission from Gaia DR2 star clusters: Comparison to -ray detected stellar clusters

-One can see that the highest energy data point measured by H.E.S.S. lies above the shaded band and that the H.E.S.S. spectrum above $\sim3$\,TeV seems slightly harder than our curved models.
-Such a discrepancy may point towards a harder mass function in the stellar distribution or a harder diffusion coefficient.
+The highest energy data point measured by H.E.S.S. lies above the shaded band and the H.E.S.S. spectrum above $\sim3$\,TeV seems slightly harder than our curved models.
+Such a discrepancy may point towards a harder mass function in the stellar distribution.
 The \emph{nominal} maximum energy in Wd1 is $E_{\max}^{\rm WTS} \simeq $\,PeV, however, the shape of the predicted curves do not show a sharp cut-off at such an energy, but rather curve at lower energies corresponding to the \emph{effective} maximum energy (see section \ref{sec:WTS}).
-This is also the consequence of the spherical geometry of the system as discussed in detail by \citep{Morlino2021}.
+This is also the consequence of the spherical geometry of the system as discussed in detail by \cite{Morlino2021}.